Water Policy Legal Internship — Spring–Summer 2026

 - Must be reliable, responsible, and flexible

-- Available to work in our Brentwood office at least Wednesday and/or Thursday of each week
+- Available to work in our Brentwood office at least Tuesday and/or Thursday morning or afternoon (other hours may be remote)

 - Access to a car to travel to various sites in the greater Nashville area